The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium

 where the factor of $\eta^{-\alpha}$ accounts for the slowing down of the shock, and $\eta=M_{\rm csm}/M_{\rm ej}$.
 A full derivation of $v_{\rm sh}$, as well as the shock exponents $\alpha$ and $\lambda$, is provided in Appendix \ref{sec:shock_derivation}.

-If $\eta>1$, then the entire ejecta kinetic energy is tapped by the interaction, and $\alpha=1/2$ from energy conservation.
-On the other hand, if $\eta<1$, then only a fraction of $E_{\rm sn}$ will be thermalized.
+If $\eta \gtrsim 1$, then the bulk of the ejecta kinetic energy is tapped by the interaction, and $\alpha=1/2$ from energy conservation.
+On the other hand, if $\eta\ll 1$, then only a fraction of $E_{\rm sn}$ will be thermalized.
 The amount of deceleration that occurs will therefore depend on the outer density profile of the ejecta in the $\eta<1$ case, and so